-1101.2.1 Dwelling Units and Sleeping units.
-Where mail receptacles are provided for Accessible, Type A or Type B dwelling and sleeping units, accessible mail receptacles shall be provided in accordance with Section 1101.2.1.1 or 1101.2.1.2.

-1101.2.1.1 Centralized Mail Receptacles.
-Where each individual mail compartment of a centralized mail receptacle is assigned to a specific dwelling unit or sleeping unit, the accessible individual mail compartments shall comply be provided in accordance with Section 1101.2.1.1.4 or 1101.2.1.4.2.

-1101.2.1.1.1 Buildings Without an Elevator Service.
-In a structure without an elevator service, all individual mail compartments assigned to Accessible units, Type A units and Type B units in each location shall be accessible.

-1101.2.1.4-2 Buildings With an Elevator Service.
-In a structure with an elevator service, fifty percent of all individual mail compartments in each shall be accessible.
+- 1101.2.1 Dwelling Units and Sleeping units.
+Where mail receptacles are provided for Accessible, Type A or Type B dwelling and sleeping units, accessible mail receptacles shall be provided in accordance with Section 1101.2.1.1 or 1101.2.1.2. - 1101.2.1.4 Centralized Mail Receptacles.
+Where each individual mail compartment of a centralized mail receptacle is assigned to a specific dwelling unit or sleeping unit, the accessible individual mail compartments shall semply be provided in accordance with Section 1101.2.1.1.4 or 1101.2.1.1.2. - 1101.2.1.1-1 Buildings Without an Elevator Service.
+In a structure without an elevator service, all individual mail compartments assigned to Accessible units, Type A units and Type B units in each location shall be accessible. - 1101.2.1.1.2 Buildings With an Elevator Service.
+In a structure with an elevator service, fifty percent of all individual mail compartments in each-shall be accessible.
 Individual mail compartments assigned to Accessible and Type A units shall be included in the accessible mail compartments mailboxes.
-In addition to the individual mail compartments assigned to dwelling or sleeping units, an additional number of individual mail compartments that is equal to ten percent of the total number of dwelling units and sleeping units, but not less than one, at each location shall be accessible.

-1101.2.1-2 Individual house-mounted and curbside mail receptacle compartment.
+In addition to the individual mail compartments assigned to dwelling or sleeping units, an additional number of individual mail compartments that is equal to ten percent of the total number of dwelling units and sleeping units, but not less than one, at each location shall be accessible. - 1101.2.4-2 Individual house-mounted and curbside mail receptacle compartment.
 Where an individual house-mounted or curbside mail receptacle compartment serves a dwelling unit or sleeping unit that is required to be an Accessible unit, Type A unit or Type B unit, the mail receptacle compartment shall be accessible.

+Disapprove Public Comment 10- 2-12 PC1.

+Reason: The Committee approved public comments 10-2-12 PC3 and 4 which disapproves the original change and returns the standard to the current text.
+Based on that decision, the Committee disapproved this proposed amendment.